pedrocrisp/NGS-pipelines/Docs/RNAseq.md

 Requirements:

-- You must set a prior (denoted as 'p'), which is your prediction of the adaptor contamination rate within your sample.
+* You must set a prior (denoted as 'p'), which is your prediction of the adaptor contamination rate within your sample.
 In order to estimate your prior, and therefore set a limit for scythe, you can alter the script below.

 ```
-    Example: given you adapter stars with ACCAGT
+    Example: given you adapter starts with ACCAGT
     adapt="ACCAGT"
     reads=100000
     fqfile=reads.fq
     echo "Contamination percent esitmate is: $(python -c print\ $(zcat $fqfile |head -n $reads| grep $adapt |wc -l)/${reads}.0*100)%"
 ```

-- You must provide an adaptor sequence file so that the program knows what the contaminant sequences are.
+* You must provide an adaptor sequence file so that the program knows what the contaminant sequences are.

 References:

 UC Davis Genome Centre.
 (2014) Software.
 UC Davis Genome Center, Davis, California, USA.
 Obtained from <https://bioinformatics.ucdavis.edu/software/> on the 08/04/2014.

 Sickle
 ------